Your money-making expert. Financial journalist, TV and radio personality.

 Twitter can be similarly useful.
 Once you have written an article on your blog, perhaps you could tweet a link to your article at some celebrities (ie those with a lot of followers) asking them to ‘retweet’ it – if it involves them there’s every chance that they will!
 You can also use things like ‘hashtags’ – for instance we may do a tweet and write #money – to try and attract people’s attention.

-The ideal scenario would be for one of your posts to make it on to a site like Digg or StumbleUpon.
+The ideal scenario would be for one of your posts to make it on to a site like Digg or Mix.
 These are simply sites where others have recommended pages from the web they liked.
-Obviously you can’t make this happen – but if your content is good enough, who knows?
+Obviously you can’t make this happen – but if your content is good enough and you have an effective advertisement design, who knows?
 Make sure you put links to these websites on your blog so that people can instantly vote for it.

 Once you’ve got things up and running, sign up to a service like Google Adsense or Yahoo!
 Publisher Network, both of which use specialist search technology to target your site with relevant advertising.